 We are demonstrating this with a foam roller here, but you can also use other things like a lacrosse ball for more pinpoint soft tissue mobilization.
 We are big fans of pin and stretch methods, which Arash goes over around the 1:10 part of the video!

 Ankle Joint Mobility Exercises

 Joint mobility exercises attempt to improve the slide and glide of the talocrural joint!
 Typically we can better attack a stiff ankle joint by slacking the soft tissue around it (bending the knee) or by utilizing mobilization bands.
 These banded mobilizations are designed to try to mimic a physical therapist whose manual mobilization techniques are effective at improving ankle dorsiflexion (Marron-Gomez Rodriguez-Fernandez, A. and Martin Urrialde, J., 2015).
-While they look fancy and often times are performed wrong, they do hold merit as recent research has demonstrated that this banded mobilization below is even more effective at improving ankle dorsiflexion that static stretching alone (Jeon et al., 2015).
+While they look fancy and oftentimes are performed wrong, they do hold merit as recent research has demonstrated that this banded mobilization below is even more effective at improving ankle dorsiflexion than static stretching alone (Jeon et al., 2015).